joe-dorward/the-python-programming-language/tkinter/ui_v1.12_groove_labelframes.md

 Continuing the exploration of using Tkinter with Python, this version adds 'LabelFrame' widgets with their 'relief' attribute set to 'groove'.
-Since 'groove' is the default-relief, specifying it is unnecessary.
+Since 'groove' is the default-relief value of 'LabelFrame' widgets, specifying `relief='groove'` is unnecessary.

 The second example has its 'highlightthickness' attribute set to '8'.